dambergn-codefellows/snakes-cafe/README.md

 - Every menu category should have at least 6 items
 - Your menu items should all get prices.
 Use whatever currency symbol you want, but make sure that the user knows what the prices and currencies are.
 - Whenever the user adds an item to their order, they’re notified of the total cost of their order up to that point.
 - If the user types order, their entire order is printed to the console.
-For example:

 ```
 **************************************